-But it does mean this: that when the Spirit touches you, it absolutely rules out overindulgence in the senses, and the proof of that is that in the people with whom I've mingled in Christian Science, and in Unity, and in The Infinite Way for these twentyseven years, very seldom do you find anyone that still partakes of alcohol.
-Oh, I don't mean that they may not take a glass of wine or a glass of beer, more especially in Europe, but that is not the indulgence in alcohol.
-That is no different than our indulgence in an ice cream soda or a Coca Cola.
-But the use of alcohol or tobacco as a stimulant drops away.
+But it does mean this-that when the Spirit touches you, it absolutely rules out overindulgence in the senses, and the proof of that I have seen in all of these twentyseven years in the people with whom I've mingled in Christian Science, and in Unity, and in The Infinite Way.
+Very seldom do you find anyone that still partakes of alcohol.
+Oh, I don't mean that, more especially in Europe, that they may not take a glass of wine or a glass of beer, but that is not the indulgence in alcohol.
+There again, that is no different than our indulgence in an ice cream soda or a Coca Cola.
+But the use of alcohol as a stimulant, the use of tobacco as a stimulant, these things drop away.

 The desire for gambling drops away.
 Can you see the reason for it?
-Gambling has behind it the desire to gain, and let's say an easy gain.
+Gambling has behind it the desire to gain, and let's say easy gain.
 But if one has been touched by the Spirit, what do they want that the other fellow has got?
-Certainly not his money-certainly not without giving something in exchange for it.
-And so there is no longer an appetite for gambling, because the product of gambling, which is money, is no longer needed, except that which comes in our normal, natural way.
+Certainly not his money; certainly not without giving something in exchange for it.
+And so, there is no longer an appetite for gambling, because the product of gambling, which is money, is no longer needed, except that which comes in a normal, natural way.

-And so, these things have a rightful place in our experience at our present level of development, but by reaching Spirit, or when Spirit touches us, be assured of this: all of the human senses are under control.
+And so, these things have a rightful place in our experience at our present level of development.
+But by reaching Spirit, or when Spirit touches us, be assured of this, that all of the human senses are under control.
 Is that clear?
 We are not ascetics in the sense that we give up all of what the world calls normalcy.

-This excerpt is from Recording #190B, 1957 First Halekou Class, "Prayer in Action."
+This excerpt is from Recording 190B, 1957 First Halekou Closed Class, "Prayer in Action-Isaiah 58-60."
 It is posted with kind permission from the Estate of Joel Goldsmith, which holds the copy protection on the recorded classes and the copyright on the transcripts.
-The full transcript of this recording is available at www.joelgoldsmith.com or by calling1-800-922-3195.
+The full transcript of this recording is available at www.joelgoldsmith.com or by calling 1-800-922-3195.